Renault Mégane: Technical details

 The fourth generation Mégane is larger and lower than its predecessor.
 The suspension is made of MacPherson struts on the front and a torsion beam on the rear.
 Brakes are discs on both axles.
 The driver can select between five driving modes that change the car set up.

-Most Mégane's models have a head up display and a seven-inch screen (replaced with an 8.7-inch touchscreen in some trim levels).
+Most Mégane models have a head up display and a seven-inch screen (replaced with an 8.7-inch touchscreen in some trim levels).

 Options include adaptive cruise control, automated emergency braking, lane departure warning, speed limit warning, blind spot monitoring, automatic headlights, reversing camera, parking sensors and a hands free parking system.

 Speaking about the car, Renault's chief designer Laurens van den Acker said, "Renault can produce cars with a Latin skin and a German heart".
 It has nine engines available (four petrol and five diesel) with power outputs between 89 hp-metric and 202 hp-metric.

 Mégane Sedan

 The Mégane Sedan, launched in July 2016, resembles the Talisman, but with the front section of the Mégane IV hatchback and a fastback like sloping roofline.
-It has more space for the back seat passengers than the hatchback and a larger boot, with a claimed volume of 508 litre.
+It has more space for the rear passengers than the hatchback and a larger boot, with a claimed volume of 508 dm3.

 It is sold on the African continent, the Middle East, various Eastern Asian and Australian markets.
 Within Europe, it is offered in several countries including Turkey, Italy, Poland, Romania, Bulgaria, Ukraine, Serbia, Greece, Georgia and Ireland, but neither France or the United Kingdom.

 Depending on the market, there are two petrol engines and three diesel engines offered, with power outputs ranging from 90 to 130 bhp.
 Only the mid range engine is suitable to be matched with the dual clutch six speed transmission.